majiccode/OldSkool/README.md

 You will notice my name or alias (frenzy) splattered around the code.

 Most of it is for MSDOS and is probably written in C using Watcom C and Assembly language where I used A86 and Tasm.
 The source code is in keeping with a demoscene/hacking mentality..
 Not clean, not ideal just works.
 A fine approach to self teaching you the skillz of the hardcore hacker.
+I hope you understand the term hacker is used in the correct context :)

 You'll find cracktros, bbs adverts, 3D engines with 3D Studio keyframing support (software), fake hicolour modes, vesa 2 stuff, protected mode stuff, 2D effects, and a load of misc routines that may or may not work.
 Fast maths functions like 1/sqrt using a 1k lookup table and plenty other gems.
 These tricks and so on are still handy today on different types of hardware!
 You would be surprised!
 Concepts like self modifying code, anti-debugging and so on litter the code so enjoy the trip down memory lane :-)